One- and two-particle spectral gap identities for the symmetric inclusion process and related models: Non-conservative SIP. Setting and main results

 The following theorem, whose proof is postponed to Section \ref{sec:proof-th-eigen} below, is stated for any graph $G$ and site weights $\alpha$, $\omega$, and $\theta$. \begin{theorem} Fix $\varrho>0$ and recall Definition \ref{def:polynomials}. \begin{enumerate}[(a)] \item Given $k\ge 0$, any eigenpair $\lambda,\psi$ of the $k$-particle purely-absorbing system solves

-\item The functions $F_{\alpha,\varrho}^\psi$ as in Definition \ref{def:polynomials} may be chosen to form an orthogonal basis of $L^2(\nu_{\alpha,\varrho})$. \end{enumerate} \end{theorem} Let us comment on two powerful consequences of the above theorem in the reversible case $\theta\equiv \varrho$ (we discuss the non-reversible case in Remark \ref{rem:non-rev} below).
+\item The functions $F_{\alpha,\varrho}^\psi$ as in Definition \ref{def:polynomials} may be chosen to form an orthogonal basis of $L^2(\nu_{\alpha,\varrho})$. \end{enumerate} \end{theorem} Let us comment on two powerful consequences of the above theorem in the reversible case $\theta\equiv \varrho$ (we discuss the non-reversible case in Remark \ref{rem:non-rev} below\fs{; see also Remark \ref{rem:SEP} for a comparison with the symmetric \textit{exclusion} process}).
 The first item tells us that any eigenvalue of the purely absorbing system with $k\ge 1$ particles is one also for the general system and, moreover, it provides a constructive procedure to build eigenfunctions from those of the $k$-particle absorbing system.
 Indeed, by \eqref{eq:mathfrak-b-zero}, the identity in \eqref{eq:eigen-lift-2} becomes the eigenvalue equation

 because the second term on the right-hand side of \eqref{eq:eigen-lift-2} vanishes when $\theta\equiv \varrho$.
-The second item guarantees the existence of a c.o.n.s.\ of eigenfunctions of $L_{G,\alpha,\omega,\theta}$.
+The second item guarantees the existence of a \fs{complete orthonormal system} of eigenfunctions of $L_{G,\alpha,\omega,\theta}$.
 This, combined with the fact that the generator is self-adjoint in the associated $L^2$-space, ensures that $-L_{G,\alpha,\omega,\theta}$ has a pure point spectrum therein, all contained in $[0,\infty)$, with a gap after the zero eigenvalue coinciding with that of the purely absorbing system.
 Letting denote this spectral gap when $\theta\equiv \varrho>0$, Theorem \ref{th:non-conservative} readily implies the following result.

 \begin{corollary}[$\theta\equiv \varrho$] For all graphs $G=(V,(c_{xy})_{x,y\in V})$, and site weights $\alpha=(\alpha_x)_{x\in V}$, $\omega=(\omega_x)_{x\in V}$ with $\omega\neq 0$, we have

 \end{corollary}